 Better, the information available can cut off some claims and defenses, making it easier to prove your case.

-The term black box describes an onboard computer, also called an event data” recorder, which records data for big rig crashes.
+The term black box describes an onboard computer, also called an “event data” recorder, which records data for crashes from cars big rigs, and aircraft.
 Truck accident investigations include getting the computer file from the semi-truck and looking closely at the data from the onboard computer.

-The most significant change in the last twenty years in the liability part of car accident lawsuits has been the introduction of the onboard computer for many passenger cars.
-Automobile injury attorneys use the evidence to win cases.
+The most significant change in the last twenty years in the liability part of car accident lawsuits is introducing the onboard computer for many passenger cars.
+Car accident attorneys use the evidence to win cases.

 Before “black boxes” or computers in many popular models of passenger cars, the speed and braking of the vehicles were determined by accident reconstruction experts who gathered facts related to the accident to come up with an opinion as to the speed of the cars.